Martingales and descent statistics: Applications

-which are independent random variables for $1 \leq i \leq n.$ Therefore, we can use classical limit theorems for sums of independent random variables.
-The Lindeberg condition suffices to show the asymptotic normality (See Chapter 10 of \cite{Fe}).\\ We first calculate the variance of the differences,
+which are indeed independent random variables for $1 \leq i \leq n.$ Therefore, we can use classical limit theorems for the sums of independent random variables.
+The Lindeberg condition suffices to show the asymptotic normality (see Chapter 10 of \cite{Fe}).